haplo/dotfiles/README.md

 I use Arch Linux in desktop and Debian GNU/Linux in servers so they are particularly tailored for these OSes.
 My main shell is [fish](https://fishshell.com/), it's set as default.

-Feel free to fork the project and adapt it to your needs, or just to copy whatever you like.
+Feel free to fork the repository, adapt it to your needs, or just to copy whatever you like.
 **Use at your own risk!**